Koepka, Woods chase history at Pebble Beach | Malay Mail

 ‘What’s not to like?’

-Koepka is scheduled to tee of at 1.47pm (2047 GMT) alongsid British Open champion Francesco Molinari of Italy and US Amateur champion Viktor Hovland of Norway.
+Koepka is scheduled to tee of at 1.47pm (2047 GMT/4.47am Malaysian time) alongsid British Open champion Francesco Molinari of Italy and US Amateur champion Viktor Hovland of Norway.

 Woods tees off at 2.09pm alongside former US Open winners Jordan Spieth and Justin Rose.